-Certified mail is an add-on service provided by the United States Postal Service.
-For a nominal fee (in addition to standard postage), it provides a paper trail for your letter.
-Certified mail provides proof that you sent it, along with proof of delivery or that a delivery attempt was made.
-Along with the recipient’s signature, you can opt to have a postcard mailed back to you as another assurance of delivery.
+Certified mail is an add-on service offered by the United States Postal Service.
+For a fee of $3.50 (in addition to standard postage), certified mail provides the sender with proof of delivery to the intended recipient.
+If the letter cannot be delivered, it will also alert the sender that there was a delivery attempt.
+Along with the recipient’s signature, you can opt to have a verification email sent or a postcard mailed to you as another assurance of delivery.

 Internal Revenue Service

-4. Social Security Administration
+Social Security Administration

 U.S. Citizenship and Immigration Services